conda-forge/cfep/cfep-19.md

  - `conda-forge` will define a "pinning epoch" as the pinnings file from some past version of the global pinnings file.
+ - The version number of the pinning epoch will be `YYYY.MM` from the pinning file it corresponds to (e.g., `2020.06` for a pinning file from June of 2020).
  - Any pinning epochs files will be duplicated in the pinnings repo, installed into the miniconda/miniforge in the same way as the usual pinnings file, and given a descriptive name.
  - If instructed via an opt-in setting in the `conda-forge.yml`, `conda-smithy` will generate builds of a